Filter Options

 What is the best time of the year for a trip in Kenya?

-“The best time for wildlife viewing in Kenya is in the Dry season, from late June to October.
+“The best time for wildlife viewing in Kenya is in the Dry season, from June to October.
 Animals tend to spread out during the Wet season, but as the bush dries out, they congregate around rivers and waterholes.
 The thinning vegetation also helps to make animal spotting easier in the Dry season.
 I wouldn’t rule out traveling in the Wet season though.
-The wettest months, April and May, are perhaps best avoided as some of the roads become difficult to drive and some parks and reserves effectively close.
-However, November through to March is a beautiful time as everything is green and the sky is free of dust.
+The wettest months of the Wet season, April and May, are perhaps best avoided as some of the roads become difficult to drive and some parks and reserves effectively close.
+However, the Wet season months of November through to February can be a beautiful time as everything is green and the sky is free of dust.
 And there are always animals around, even if you have to work a little bit harder to find them.
-As this is the low season, you might be able to get a good deal at this time. ”
+As this is the low season, you might be able to get a good deal at this time.”

 4